aws-samples/aws-lakeformation-access-controls-automation/README.md

 ## Intended audience

-This artifact is intended for audience who would like automate their Lake Formation access control setup process via CI/CD without requiring users to log in as Lake Formation admin to provision permissions via console.
+This artifact is intended for an audience who would like automate their Lake Formation access control setup process via CI/CD, without requiring users to log in as Lake Formation admins to provision permissions via the AWS console.
 The scope of the document also covers cross-account Lake Formation Access control automation.

 ## Introduction

-Sharing the resources (database, Table) across accounts with central data lake and consumption account is a 2-step process
+Sharing resources (databases, tables) across accounts with central data lake and consumption account is a 2-step process

-1. Share the Database and (or) tables from central data lake account to consumption account
+1. Share the database and (or) tables from central data lake account to a consumption account
-2. In Consumption Account create a Resource link for DB shared and process to grant permissions on a specific resource to specific Principal
+2. In the consumption account create a resource link for shared databases and process to grant permissions on a specific resource to a specific principal

-All the cross-account shares from Central Data Lake to the consumption accounts happens via AWS Resource Access Manager (AWS RAM).
+All cross-account shares from the central data lake to the consumption accounts are enabled via AWS Resource Access Manager (AWS RAM).

 ![Alt](./src/resources/lf-intro.png)